West Midlands Police: 2000s and onwards

 Plans to privatise parts of the force were halted by Bob Jones, the force's first Police and Crime Commissioner, upon taking office in 2012.

 Chief Constable Chris Sims was reappointed to a second three-year term in 2013, then stepped down at the beginning of 2016.
 He was succeeded by Dave Thompson, who had previously been Deputy Chief Constable.

 In March 2021, Oliver Banfield, a probationary officer with West Midlands Police, was convicted of assault by beating after using techniques taught in police training to attack a woman while off-duty.
 Banfield was sentenced to a 14-week curfew and ordered to pay £500 compensation to his victim.
 Former Leader of the Opposition Harriet Harman described the fact Banfield did not receive a custodial sentence as “proof ... that [the] system fails women and protects men”.
 After the conviction, the Crown Prosecution Service apologised for initially declining to charge Banfield.
 In a May 2021 hearing, Banfield was found guilty of gross misconduct and banned from policing for life.

 A 2021 investigation by Newsnight and The Law Society Gazette found that alleged hate crimes in which the victim was a police officer were significantly more likely to result in a successful prosecution across a number of force areas including the West Midlands.
 The investigation found that in the year ending March 2020, crimes against police officers and staff constituted 7 percent of hate incidents recorded by West Midlands Police, but resulted in 43 percent of hate crimes convictions.
 In March 2022, a WMP constable resigned after having been found to have fabricated the death of a partner in order to receive bereavement leave and other benefits; Chief Constable Thompson said the officer would have been dismissed for gross misconduct had he not resigned.

+In November 2023, His Majesty's Inspectorate of Constabulary placed West Midlands police under "special measures", and the force's monitoring level was enhanced, as it was "not effectively addressing the inspectorate's concerns".
+The inspectors reported that the force was not carrying out investigations effectively or managing the public's risk from known sex offenders.
+The chief constable and West Midlands Police and Crime Commissioner Simon Foster said they completely disagreed with the decision.